TechnoScheme007/Tetris-HTML/README.md

 # Tetris

-A polished, classic-faithful Tetris built as a **single HTML file** — no build step, no dependencies, no framework.
+A polished, classic-faithful Tetris built as a **single HTML file** - no build step, no dependencies, no framework.
 Open it in a browser and play.
-Drop it on GitHub Pages and share a link.

-It implements the mechanics people expect from modern guideline Tetris: a 7-bag randomizer, ghost piece, hold queue, wall kicks, lock delay, T-spin detection, combos, back-to-back bonuses, and 15 accelerating levels — wrapped in a clean neon presentation with particle effects and clear-type callouts.
+It implements the mechanics people expect from modern guideline Tetris: a 7-bag randomizer, ghost piece, hold queue, wall kicks, lock delay, T-spin detection, combos, back-to-back bonuses, and 15 accelerating levels - wrapped in a clean neon presentation with particle effects and clear-type callouts.

 ## Features